sindresorhus/awesome/readme.md

 - [Biological Visualizations](https://github.com/keller-mark/awesome-biological-visualizations#readme) - Interactive visualization of biological data on the web.
 - [QR Code](https://github.com/aureooms/awesome-qr-code#readme) - A type of matrix barcode that can be used to store and share a small amount of information.
 - [Veganism](https://github.com/sdassow/awesome-veganism#readme) - Making the plant-based lifestyle easy and accessible.
+- [Translations](https://github.com/mbiesiad/awesome-translations#readme) - The transfer of the meaning of a text from one language to another.

 ## Related